 1. npm

-NPM is an online open source repository for publishing Node.js projects.
+NPM(node package manager) is an online open-source repository for publishing Node.js projects.
 It is also a command-line utility for interacting with those repositories and helps in package installations.

-If you are a MacOS user, this simple update method with npm, is relevant for you.
+If you are a MacOS user, this simple update method of using npm for Node.js update is relevant for you.

-To update Node.js via command line we can make use of the n model in npm command.
+To update Node.js via the command line, we can use a tool called n in the npm command.
 This will help us interact with different versions of Node.

 Let us first clear any cache that’s present: